roboflow/inference/inference/enterprise/workflows/README.md

 or reference to `InferenceParameter` with such dict.
 This field is used to instruct model on expected output format.
 One may not specify field names: `["raw_output", "structured_output", "image", "parent_id"]`, due to the fact that keys from `json_output` dict will be registered as block outputs (to be referred by other blocks) and cannot collide with basic outputs of that block.
+Additional outputs **will only be registered if defined in-place, not via `InferenceParameter`).

 ##### Step outputs
 * `raw_output` - raw output of LMM for each input image